 Paul had a number of unique experiences over the course of his career, including work on various federal drug and fugitive task forces, dignitary protection assignments, and several high-profile investigations, including the Robert Spangler serial murder case that is chronicled in Robert Scott’s Married to Murder.
 Paul is the recipient of numerous commendations and awards for his investigative work with the Federal Bureau of Investigation, the Department of the Interior, the California Highway Patrol, and other state and local law enforcement agencies.
 Throughout much of his career, Paul concurrently focused energies writing for firearms and professional law enforcement magazines and journals such as Police Magazine and S.W.A.T.
 Magazine.
 He has also independently published a number of essays focusing on officer safety as well as police/govt. ethics and conduct.

 Of particular note is Paul’s groundbreaking research and writing about the history of law enforcement in the NPS and other federal land management agencies.
 Conducting hundreds of interviews with “old timers” and digging through old agency files, photographs, court records, and long-forgotten newspaper accounts, Paul uncovered a fascinating history of crime and crime-fighting in our national parks and forests that goes back over a century.
 His research and writing have served to debunk many of the popular myths about the “ranger image,” shedding light on the critical law enforcement role that rangers have long played in our national parks and other public lands.
-Much of this research was first chronicled in his seminal book, U.S. Rangers – the Law of the Land (CAT Publishing, 1991 – 1995), which continues to be used as a reference throughout the land management law enforcement community.
-Paul is currently revising and updating that book, with release scheduled for 2020.
+Much of this research was first chronicled in his seminal book, U.S. Rangers – the Law of the Land (CAT Publishing, 1991 – 1995).
+U.S. Rangers – The Law of the Land, has been updated and expanded for release in 2023.
+It now includes detailed accounts of 700 “violent encounters and deadly threats” experienced U.S. Rangers, along with chapters on the administrative history of the various federal land management law enforcement organizations.

 Paul’s career was also distinguished by his role as a whistleblower, reporting, writing, and even testifying before a Congressional subcommittee about government corruption, up to and including illegal bugging activities and cover-up of high-level management misconduct.
 Some of those events and activities are chronicled in his award-winning book, The Case of the Indian Trader: Billy Malone and the National Park Service Investigation at Hubbell Trading Post (University of New Mexico Press, 2011).*